Redditor Refuses To Show Empathy Towards Her Inconsiderate Uncle Amidst Divorce, Faces Criticism For Her Stance

 Empathy and Its Limits

 While empathy is crucial in supporting those going through difficult times, it’s essential to recognize personal boundaries.
-Research from the University of Michigan indicates that too much emotional labor can lead to compassion fatigue, especially when individuals feel obligated to support others while neglecting their own needs.
+Too much emotional labor can lead to compassion fatigue, especially when individuals feel obligated to support others while neglecting their own needs.

 Psychologists recommend practicing self-compassion and acknowledging one’s own emotional limits.
 Balancing empathy with self-care can prevent burnout and enable individuals to provide support when they genuinely feel able to do so.